Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: Related work

-Early studies used the notions of mix-nets and anonymous channels \cite{chaum1988,ParkIK93,SakoK95}.
-Blind signatures \cite{Chaum82} were used in other secure e-voting protocols, e.g. \cite{FujiokaOO92,ibrahim2003secure}.
-Chen et al. \cite{chen2014secure} proposed a secure e-voting system based on the hardness of the discrete logarithm problem.
-Benaloh \cite{benaloh1987verifiable} proposed a practical scheme for conducting secret-ballot elections in which the outcome of an election is verifiable by all participants and even by non-participating observers; his scheme is based on secret sharing homomorphisms \cite{Benaloh86a} that allow computations on shared data.
+Early studies used the notions of mix-nets and anonymous channels \citep{chaum1988,ParkIK93,SakoK95}.
+Blind signatures \citep{Chaum82} were used in other secure e-voting protocols, e.g. \citep{FujiokaOO92,ibrahim2003secure}. \citet{chen2014secure} proposed a secure e-voting system based on the hardness of the discrete logarithm problem. \citet{benaloh1987verifiable} proposed a practical scheme for conducting secret-ballot elections in which the outcome of an election is verifiable by all participants and even by non-participating observers; his scheme is based on secret sharing homomorphisms \citep{Benaloh86a} that allow computations on shared data.

 A large number of studies utilized homomorphic encryption, as it enables voting aggregation in the ciphertext domain.
-For example, Cramer et al. \cite{cramer1997secure} proposed a scheme in which each voter posts a single encrypted ballot; owing to the homomorphism of the cipher, the final tally is verifiable to any observer of the election.
-Damg{\aa}rd et al. \cite{damgaard2010generalization} proposed a generalization of Paillier's probabilistic public-key system \cite{Pai} and then showed how it can be used for efficient e-voting.
-While most homomorphic e-voting schemes are based on additive homomorphism, Peng et al. \cite{PengABDL04} proposed a scheme based on multiplicative homomorphism.
+For example, \citet{cramer1997secure} proposed a scheme in which each voter posts a single encrypted ballot; owing to the homomorphism of the cipher, the final tally is verifiable to any observer of the election. \citet{damgaard2010generalization} proposed a generalization of Paillier's probabilistic public-key system \citep{Pai} and then showed how it can be used for efficient e-voting.
+While most homomorphic e-voting schemes are based on additive homomorphism, \citet{PengABDL04} proposed a scheme based on multiplicative homomorphism.
 In their scheme, the tallier recovers the product of the votes, instead of their sum, and then the product is factorized to recover the votes.